commitgcp/spinframe-tf-modules/spinframe-pro/README.md

-# spinframe-dev-rs module
+# spinframe-pro module

-This repository contains a terraform module which creates a Managed Instance Group with an HTTP(s) Load Balancer in Google Cloud Platform, as well as a Pub/Sub Topic which machines in the MIG may write to.
+This repository contains a terraform module which creates a Managed Instance Group with an HTTP(s) Load Balancer in Google Cloud Platform.

 ## Support